lrobot/matrixfse/Gyounen/readme.txt

 Changelist
+0.6 (04.01.2008)
+#-changed encoding to utf8
+#-added some try except blocks to keep the data save and get more info about errors
 0.5 (01.11.2007)
 #-fixed flag for modofication of files (now only true when actually modified)
 #-added more commands (see help panel (ctrl-p))